ykjit/yk/docs/src/contributing/prs.md

 This page explains yk's approach to the pull request model, based on observations of good practise in other projects, and our own experiences.
-Please note that this is a living process: the details are subject to continual refinement and change, and no document can perfectly capture all the possibilities that will crop up in real life.
+Please note that this is a living process: our experiences and opinions will inevitably change over time, and no document can perfectly capture all the possibilities that will crop up in real life.